 Failure to resolve parking tickets by ignoring them at any stage of the process described above may result in any or all of the following remedies: referral of the debt to a collection agency, the filing of a lien against the registered owner, towing and/or booting of the vehicle, inability to re-register the vehicle.
 In all cases, the costs of these remedies will be added to the fines and fees due.

 If your vehicle is towed by a Fairfax County contract tow company

-Before a vehicle can be released from a tow lot, all outstanding balances owed to the county must be paid.
+Before a vehicle can be released from a tow lot, the outstanding parking violation notices for which the vehicle was removed and all costs incidental to the removal and storage of the vehicle must be paid.

-Once all outstanding taxes, fines, and fees are paid, you must contact DTA at 703-222-8234 and DTA will authorize the release of your vehicle from the tow lot.
+Once all outstanding tickets are paid, you must contact DTA to secure the release for your vehicle from the tow lot.

 If you do not call for the release of your vehicle during our normal work hours (Monday - Friday between 8:00 a.m. and 4:30 p.m.), you risk incurring additional storage fees should your vehicle remain on the tow lot for any additional days or over a weekend.